 Using the Fit Kit Systems S.T.A.D.T (seat tube angle determining tool) uses the relative proportions of femur and tibia to overall inseam length to project the steepest recommended seat tube angle.

 Learning our bike fitting process will give more information for completing the set up on a new bike (initial bike fit), or solving issues related to a poor bike-body relationship.

 As the collective knowledge and understanding of cycling bio-mechanics and performance factors has increased over the years, the use and application of the Fit Kit System has evolved.
 It is used most commonly and accurately now as a Sizing System, to ensure a rider is buying / renting / riding a bike of an appropriate size, with sufficient allowance for the bike to be adjusted (fitted) to suit the rider.

 Digital sizing systems assess body joint angles to determine a suitable frame size.
 These systems require investment in an adjustable size cycle, video or motion capture technology and associated software, and frame finder software.

-The Fit Kit has been in use for over 30 years by bicycle retailers and fitters around the world.
+The Fit Kit has been in use for well over 30 years by bicycle retailers and fitters around the world.
+According to bicycle retailers who have and use it: “This is all you need.
 It is simple.
 It works.
-Every shop should have one.
+Every shop should have one.”